 Note 3: The process does not need to be documented in a stand-alone document; it may be incorporated in other program documentation such as the integrated Safety and Mission Assurance Plan described in paragraph 2.2.4 of this NPR or in the System Safety Technical Plan described in NPR 8715.3.
 This requirement will be considered satisfied when the Technical Authorities verify the process has been implemented and documented.

-2.2.4 Safety and Mission Assurance Program.
-Prior to SRR, the Program Manager shall summarize, in the HRCP, the safety and mission assurance program established in accordance with NPR 8715.3.
-(This is updated at SDR, PDR, CDR, and ORR.)
+2.2.4 Safety and Mission Assurance Plan.
+Prior to SRR, the Program Manager shall summarize, in the HRCP, the safety and mission assurance plan (including implementation of Independent Verifications and Validation requirements for software) established in accordance with NPR 8715.3, and is updated at SDR, PDR, CDR, and ORR.

-Note 1: The program may document the safety and mission assurance program in a stand-alone Safety and Mission Assurance Plan or in a combined form with another program level plan.
+Note 1: The program may document the planned safety and mission assurance activities and outcomes in a stand-alone Safety and Mission Assurance Plan or in a combined form with another program level plan.
 This plan may be separate from the HRCP.
 Verification by the Technical Authorities that the program is in place, properly documented, and referenced in the HRCP, satisfies this requirement.

 Note 2: The Human-Rating Certification effort focuses on key elements of the overall safety and mission assurance, health, and systems engineering efforts.
 The effectiveness of implementation of these key elements depends upon the framework and integration of the activities encompassed in the overall safety and mission assurance program.
 Implementation and subsequent maintenance of all of the elements of the safety and mission assurance program are essential to establish a basis for Human-Rating Certification.